shen-ee/LC/README.md

 # Leetcode
-This repo aims to share some solutions of leetcode.
+This repository aims to share some solutions of leetcode.

+Two folders are contained in this repo:
+* Folder "code" for python codes of each problem
+* Folder "md" for notes of each problem